County of Holland: Imperial State

 Emperor Conrad II died during a stay in Utrecht in 1039 during the rule of bishop Bernold, after which his organs were interred in the Cathedral of Utrecht.
-His son and successor, Henry III, granted numerous favors to the bishopric of Utrecht.
+His son and successor, Henry III, granted numerous favours to the bishopric of Utrecht.
 In this way, the Oversticht was assigned to the bishopric in 1040.
 Though the count of Holland had been reconciled with the emperor, Henry III still decided to punish the count.
 In 1046 the emperor forced Dirk IV to relinquish the lands he had conquered.
 However, the emperor was not able to maintain himself in the area and was forced to retreat, after which Dirk IV started to raid and plunder the bishoprics of Utrecht and Liège.
 Moreover, Dirk signed treaties with Godfrey the Bearded, duke of Lower Lorraine, as well as the counts of Flanders and Hainaut.
 The Emperor responded with a second punitive expedition in which Vlaardingen and the castle at Rijnsburg were taken from Dirk IV.
 The castle was completely destroyed.
 However, the emperor suffered heavy losses during his retreat, upon which Dirk's allies openly revolted against the emperor.
 In 1049 Dirk IV was lured into a trap and killed by assassins hired by the bishops of Metz, Liège and Utrecht.
 Dirk died young, unmarried and childless.
 He was succeeded by his brother Floris I.

 Floris I managed to expand his territory with a small area within the Rijnland Gouw, an area called Holtland ("Woodland"), or Holland.
 It is most likely that this name soon became synonymous with Floris' whole territory.
 In 1061 a war broke out, in which it is not clear whether it was against Brabant, Utrecht or Liège.
 During this war, Floris was ambushed while relaxing too much and in too small a company when he was raiding in the former Teisterbant county, now Utrechtian territory.
 He was killed by either Utrechtian or Gueldrian troops.
 His son Dirk V was still a minor, so his mother Gertrude of Saxony became regent.
 Gertrude remarried in 1063 with Robert the Frisian, a younger brother of the count of Flanders, Baldwin VI and a grandson of a former French king, Robert II, who also acted as regent for Dirk V.